 If we look at what a baby should be able to master within her first month, we should remember that babies develop at different rates and that how quickly a baby reaches her milestones is not an indication of a more intelligent baby.
 Babies who are born prematurely might reach the milestones later than their counterparts.

-During the first month it is extremely important to give baby enough supervised playtime on her tummy.
+During the first 2 months it is extremely important to give baby enough supervised playtime at her tummy time.
+This gives her ample opportunity to strengthen the different muscles that will help her to sit, crawl and walk.
 This gives her ample opportunity to strengthen the different muscles that will help her to sit, crawl and walk.